p1ndsvin/p1ndsvin.github.io/_pages/publications.md

 permalink: /publications/
 ---

+## 2023

+* **When and Why Test Generators for Deep Learning Produce Invalid Inputs: an Empirical Study**
+  Vincenzo Riccio, Paolo Tonella
+  *In Proceedings of the 45th ACM/IEEE International Conference on Software Engineering (ICSE)*

 ## 2022

 * **Does Road Diversity Really Matter in Testing Automated Driving Systems? -- A Registered Report**